Allied Health - Medical Coding and Billing Certificate

 - The Nursing and Allied Health Center’s Health/Physical Form must be completed and on file (in the Allied Health Coordinator’s Office) before the start of the professional practice experience.

-- Proof of current American Heart Association Healthcare Providers CPR certification must be on file in the Allied Health Coordinator’s Office prior to beginning the professional practice experience.
+- Proof of current American Heart Association Healthcare Providers CPR certification must also be on file in the Allied Health Coordinator’s Office prior to beginning the professional practice experience.
 This certification must be kept current throughout the professional practice experience.

 - Each professional practice experience site dictates the physical examination and/or immunization requirements for its site.